PDF Generation API with Watermark and Stamp

 Configure API Key:

-Set your API key in
+Set your unique API key in the

 appsettings.json

-.Install Playwright Browsers:
+Install Playwright Browsers:

 Microsoft.Playwright.Program.Main(new string[] { "install" });